ychen2024/Git-R/README.txt

 Created a local branch named 'local-branch1.'
 This is the change made to local-branch1.
 This change will be merged with 'main' and then merge to 'local-branch' which a new change has been made after the creation of local-branch1.

+This change is added to test 'git pull' and 'git fetch.'